Lamine Diarra: Partizan

 On 4 July 2007, Diarra signed a three-year contract with Partizan and was given the number 26 shirt.
-He made his competitive debut for the side in a UEFA Cup qualifier against his former club Zrinjski Mostar, on 19 July, scoring a hat-trick in a 6–1 away victory.
+He made his competitive debut for the side in a UEFA Cup qualifier against his former club Zrinjski Mostar on 19 July, scoring a hat-trick in a 6–1 away victory.
 On 16 April 2008, Diarra netted a brace in the Serbian Cup semi-final in what would be an eventual 3–2 away success over Red Star Belgrade.
-He later bagged three goals in the competition's final, a 3–0 win over Zemun.
-Throughout the league campaign, Diarra made 31 appearances and scored 12 goals, as Partizan won the title.
-He was also the team's overall top scorer with 20 goals in all competitions and signed a two-year extension to his contract.
+He later scored all three goals in the competition's final, a 3–0 win over Zemun.
+Throughout the league campaign, Diarra confirmed himself as one of the club's key players, along with two other foreign reinforcements, Juca and Almami Moreira, scoring 12 goals in 31 fixtures, as Partizan won the title after three years.
+He was also the team's overall top scorer with 20 goals across all competitions and signed a two-year extension to his contract.

 On 6 August 2008, Diarra scored his first goal of the season in a 2–0 home win over Inter Baku in the second leg of the UEFA Champions League second qualifying round.
 He also netted a goal in a 2–1 victory over their crosstown rivals Red Star Belgrade on 5 October.
 Diarra continued his good form by equalizing the score versus Sampdoria in the UEFA Cup group stage, on 24 October, however Partizan would go on to lose the game 2–1.
 He made his 50th league appearance for Partizan on 7 March 2009, scoring the winning goal in a 1–0 win against Javor Ivanjica.
 In addition to helping the club defend the double, Diarra became the Serbian SuperLiga top scorer with 19 goals.
 He was also one of eight Partizan players named in the league's Best XI.

 On 1 November 2009, Diarra made his 100th competitive appearance for the club in a league game versus Napredak Kruševac, which Partizan won 3–1.
 He subsequently scored the opening goal in an eventual 2–1 away victory against Red Star Belgrade on 28 November.
 Diarra also netted the winning goal to give his team a 1–0 home win over Shakhtar Donetsk in the last game of the UEFA Europa League group stage on 16 December.
 He later bagged a hat-trick in the final round of the domestic league on 16 May 2010, a 6–0 home win over Mladi Radnik to clinch their third consecutive title.
 During his third season at Partizan, Diarra appeared in 43 games and tallied 21 goals across all competitions.